GameboySR/SpeedrunSheetUpdater/README.md

 # About<a name="About"></a>
 This app serves for periodic fetching of the fastest runs in the given speedrun.com leaderboards, formatting the information and uploading it to a Google Spreadsheet.
 This is primarily made for IL leaderboards, where the user can make a Spreadsheet for the fastest times from each IL leaderboard and keep the app running to update the Spreadsheet as new and faster runs are added to the speedrun.com leaderboards.

 The idea is that the Spreadsheet will consist of rows [A-Z], where each row corresponds with one single run.
+Check the example to see what the example config looks like when executed: [Example spreadsheet](https://docs.google.com/spreadsheets/d/1jV91JxlH51oVUJSYv_nHfUId7UeQvJJfOQ-ppUH6XgU/edit?usp=sharing)

 # Setup<a name="Setup"></a>